State police welcome 50 new troopers

 “These women and men completed one of the nation’s most comprehensive and intense basic training courses and are now prepared to join the ranks of the Pennsylvania State Police,” said Colonel Paris.
 “The 167th Cadet Class exemplifies the Academy’s commitment to excellence and will undoubtedly contribute to the continued safety and security of Pennsylvania.”

-Five cadets received special awards and recognition during today’s ceremony at LCBC Manheim in Lancaster County.
+Five cadets received special awards and recognition during the ceremony at LCBC Manheim in Lancaster County.

 - Brody M. Moore received the American Legion Award for all-around academic, physical, ethical and moral qualifications.